BS in Business and Political Economy

 Understand Your Core Requirements

 Below is an overview of our core requirements.
 You can find detailed information such as course descriptions, prerequisites, and more via NYU Albert’s Public Course Search or our Course Index.
-You can also view this in our BS in BPE curriculum worksheet to navigate these requirements visually.
+You can also view this in our BS in BPE curriculum worksheet (Class of 2020-2022)/BS in BPE curriculum worksheet (Class of 2023+) to navigate these requirements visually.

 Quickly access the requirements of each area of your degree:

 Our Liberal Arts Core includes four courses designed to hone your critical quantitative skills, promote creative and logical thinking, and heighten your cultural awareness.
 This core includes:

 - Mathematics: Calculus I (MATH-UA 121) or higher (approved advanced standing credit may be applied)

 - Statistics for Business Control (STAT-UB 1) AND Regression/Forecasting Models (STAT-UB 3)